Geometrically confined thermal field theory: Finite size corrections and phase transitions: A novel geometric phase transition

 We can further understand physically what happens at a phase transition by examining the relationship between the entropy and an intensive variable such as the pressure.
 There are three common, and equivalent, definitions of pressure:

 The first expression is the quantity that must be equal for two systems in thermodynamic equilibrium separated by a moveable wall.
 The second expression is the generalized force conjugate to the volume.
-And the third is the generalized thermodynamic intensive variable conjugate to the extensive volume variable.
+The third is the generalized thermodynamic intensive variable conjugate to the extensive volume variable.
 In the parallel plates case of current interest, the derivatives with respect to volume $V$ become derivatives with respect to separation length $L$.
 One can then see that a phase transition occurs precisely when the second derivative of the entropy changes sign; i.e.\ when the entropy goes from a convex function of $L$ to a concave function of $L$.

 While all three expressions of the pressure in eq.~(\ref{pressuredefinitions}) are equivalent, the different expressions are naturally a function of different variables: $p(E,\,L)$, $p(S,\,L)$, and $p(\beta,\,L)$, respectively, where we have already switched over to using the plate separation distance $L$ instead of the volume $V$ for our system.
-For simplicity in this section, we denote the previously defined perpendicular pressure $p_1^{~~(1)}$ by $p$.
-One may freely switch between different definitions of pressure by using relations between the various independent variables.
+Since we have shown that one may freely move from the canonical to the microcanonical ensembles, one may freely switch between different definitions of pressure by using relations between the various independent variables.
 For example, equipped with an expression that relates the energy to the entropy and volume, one can equivalently use the first definition of pressure in the same way as the second definition with $p\big(E(S,L),L\big) = p(S,L)$.